OctopusDeploy/Architecture/Decisions/20200825-DomainModel.md

 We could align our web client resources by providing changing `TNewResource` to `TWriteResource`.
 Modify methods could accept `TWriteResource & TLinks`, which read resources retrieved from the server should match thanks to the ✨of duck-typing, ensuring round-tripping resource changes in our web client remains straightforward.

-**FEEDBACK WANTED** is this a sensible first step, or should we jump in with both feet and introduce seperate models for each endpoint to completely decouple their concerns?

 ### Domain Modelling

 We have taken the approach of attempting to use the compiler and type system as much as possible to enforce correctness, leaving the domain to focus on domain invariants (business rules!).